Megabit/Blazorise/docs/_posts/2020-05-06-release-notes-091.md

 Big thanks to Robin for making it!

-### Validation summary
+### Validation

+Validation components also got some new features:

-Instead of having validation message for each validated field, now it is possible to place a `<ValidationSummary>` component that will act as a placeholder for all the errors and messages raised by the `<Validations>` component.
+- Instead of having validation message for each validated field, now it is possible to place a `<ValidationSummary>` component that will act as a placeholder for all the errors and messages raised by the `<Validations>` component.
 It is used in places where you don't want to break your UI with too many error messages.
+- Added new `StatusChanged` that will run whenever there is change in `Validations` state.
+- Now it's possible to skip auto-validation when page is loaded for the first time, and instead run it when user starts to enter form fields.

 ### Closable Badge